Five ways to reduce energy consumption in your plant

 There are many different suppliers of EPMS and many different levels and cost points.
 When searching for the solution that is right for your facility, select the one that best meets your business needs, while always keeping in mind that an effective EPMS should provide simple expansion as your system grows and greater value over time.

-Marty Aaron is the product line manager at Eaton for software and connectivity products and has more than 25 years of experience in the electrical industry, with expertise in both industrial motor control and power quality.
+Marty Aaron is the product line manager at Eaton for software and connectivity products and has more than 25 years of experience in the electrical industry.

 |Search the online Automation Integrator Guide|